esaia/interactive-real-estate-website/content/interactive-real-estate-wordpress-plugin.md

 ---
-title: "About Us - Interactive Real Estate Plugin"
+title: "Interactive Real Estate | WordPress Plugin"
 description: If you’re in the real estate or construction business, you know how important it is to showcase properties in a way that captures attention and provides detailed information to potential buyers.
 Static images and floor plans just don’t cut it anymore.
 image:
   src: /featured.png